Parents and Plantsoon join forces

 Plantsoon as a link between greenery and the classroom

-LAB Sint-Niklaas integrates its outdoor space into lessons: from biotope studies and maintaining greenery to creating playground equipment and managing the Plantsoon platform with its associated plant tags.
+LAB Sint-Niklaas integrates its outdoor space into lessons: from biotope studies and maintaining greenery to creating playground equipment and managing the Plantsoon platform with its associated plant signs.

 Geert: "We immediately clicked with Roel from Plantsoon; it was 'love at first sight' (laughs).
 I'm looking forward to naming things with Plantsoon, to bringing those names and the knowledge about those plants and trees to the students, teachers, and even local residents.
 It's the ideal way to share knowledge, and the platform also serves as a link between the environment and the classroom.
 You see among many young people that this green living environment doesn't exist in their lives.
 I hope to make nature very present at school, so that the environment will again become part of their lives.
 Nature is not just a weekend away in a lush, forested region, but the place where you live.
 You are part of it.
 The more you experience that, the more respectfully you deal with it.